devdhanadiya/DevDhanadiya-2007/README.md

 # 💫 About Me:
 Hello everyone!!
-I'm Dev Dhanadiya, a high school student who attains dopamine via writing code.<br>I've several projects in my Github.
+I'm Dev Dhanadiya, a technical enthusiast who attains dopamine via writing code.<br>I've several projects in my Github.
 Currently developing "Olympus" which is a web application with a ton of use cases and real world application.
 It requires a lot of time to complete.<br>Looking for people who are willing to engage for collaborative coding.<br>

 ## 🌐 Socials: